melvio/lifting-volumes-overview/README.md

 * triceps in overhead press
 * forearms with pull ups
 * glutes in squats

+[2] MRV for 2 days per week/ 3 days per week / etc. (with last value being maximum weekly MRV)

+[3] Tricep MRV will be lower if you already do lot's of 'indirect' tricep work (dips, BP, OHP).

+[4] 0 sets if you go for a flat abs.
+2 sets if you want' your rectus abdominus to pop out more (advantage: you'll see them at higher body fat percentage.
+Disadvantage: increased waist size, especially as seen from the side).
+6 sets for those who have trained abs a lot before.

+[5] Glute and hamstring MRV will be lower if you do heavy hip hinge variants.

+[6] Quad MRV will be lower if you do heavy squat variants.

 General suggestions:
 * Session MAV is typically around 5-12 for most muscle groups.